MJingv/gogogo/dic.md

 - *wouldn't it be*  horrible for you to *bail* out when you just this close to victory
 - you can't *walk* by waht you see,you can't give up cause it doesn't feel good
 - you can't let people talk you out of it,you can't let your emotions,*stop* from moving forward

+ceo
+---

+- we know that millions of american many of you watching have you find you weekly pay check just this is no match for the rest cost of living
+- meanwhile,many of the country's top ceo continue to collect huge bonus massive salary and more
+- the medium cooperate meter of records of list of 100 best paid ceo make record 223.2 million do in million dollars in 2022, that's up from 30.8 million dollars in 2020
+- meanwhile,the typical full time workers last year may about 53000 dollars
+- some about itself with quite depressing,let's get into it
+- you gonna frustration growing for those focus watching who see the inflation eating their pay check,who and then they watching ceo salary jump ,this boss give themselves raise
+- do what cause the happening recalls what's happening
+- we've seen quite a lot of push back,especially not just set beh writer strick that on going
+- a lot of writer so make the point,you know,the pay package of just 8 of top studio has they amount with they gonna pay one year with cover double the cost of everything the rest they can for and and new contract
+- there's massive of disprrity and we gonna acturally we also be putting about this week and begin to see about google which layoff about 12,000 people early this year
+- it turns out that google ceo give himself for the bill give him 10% raise that same year
+- so there's definitely a lot of push back,actually sth quote notes in the rate of support
+- these thing you know,the racial the typical worker makes,with the typical ceo makes continue to grow,grow ,grow and people are notice thing that they're not happy
+- no happy ,obviously we're taking about private company here,no one's been forsake a job
+- is there at this point no government over set of this kind of ennacle some sort of regulation to baby, even out that x just a bit
+- you know for years the regulation has been going the other,we have been taken away rules and protection for some workers
+- there's been a little worker ,for instance stock is a huge reason that this people don't have so much money,stock is a really big part of componsation and stock is actually taxes for less than salary for people
+- you know,if somebody work to get 200 million dollars salary they would pay a lot of tax on that,if they get stock for taxes are much smaller which is another ensentive for company to pay the ceo in stock
+- so we've seen someone just to increase the panoty on stock by that which is sort of distance of company room trying to infalate the star price
+-